filecoin-project/boost/examples/devnet/README.md

 ```
 ## Accessing lotus from localhost

-By default the `docker-compose.yaml` does not expose any port of the `lotus` container.
+By default the [docker-compose.yaml](./docker-compose.yaml) does not expose any port of the `lotus` container.
 To access the `lotus` from a local machine:
-1. You can either expose `1234` in `docker-compose.yaml` or find an IP of the `lotus` container using `docker inspect lotus | grep IPAddress` command.
+1. You can either expose `1234` in [docker-compose.yaml](./docker-compose.yaml) or find the IP of the `lotus` container using `docker inspect lotus | grep IPAddress` command.
 2. Get the `FULLNODE_API_INFO`
 ```
 docker exec -it lotus lotus auth api-info --perm=admin